Modernizing Desktop Apps on Windows 10 with .NET 5

 How to use the book

-This book addresses the "why"—why you might want to modernize your existing applications, and the specific benefits you get from using NET Core 3.1 and MSIX to modernize your desktop apps.
+This book addresses the "why"—why you might want to modernize your existing applications, and the specific benefits you get from using NET and MSIX to modernize your desktop apps.
 The content of the book is designed for architects and technical decision makers who want an overview, but who don't need to focus on implementation and technical, step-by-step details.

 Along the different chapters, sample implementation code snippets and screenshots are provided, with chapter 5 devoted to showcase a complete migration process for sample applications.